WMBao/TraCAR/README.md

 ## Details(selected)

-* The PC-end program is implemented in C++ with OpenCV 2.4.
+* The PC-side program is implemented in C++ with OpenCV 2.4.

 * PC and the car are connected via Bluetooth.
-At the PC-end, related Windows APIs are called for the Bluetooth communication.
+At the PC-side, related Windows APIs are called for the Bluetooth communication.
 An HC-06 Bluetooth module is used for the car, which is connected to the microcontroller (Arduino) via serial ports.

 * Figure 1 & 2 presents an overview of our self-made car.